a1i3n37x/a37/.cursor-context/PROJECT_OVERVIEW_AND_GOALS.md

 ## Core Philosophy
 `a37` is about fostering an operator's mindset.
 It emphasizes learning, understanding the 'why' behind recon actions, and building momentum through guided, efficient enumeration.
 The goal is to make users think like hunters, not just script runners.

-## Current Development Phase (as of June 2025)
+## Current Development Phase (as of January 2025)
-Currently in **Phase 3: Modular, User-Driven Recon**.
+Currently in **Phase 3: Modular, User-Driven Recon** (Complete) with ongoing stability improvements.

-The focus is on:
+**Recent Achievements:**
-- Ensuring each tool can be run independently with clear CLI options.
+- ✅ All core tools can be run independently with clear CLI options
-- Improving help messages, error handling, and user feedback.
+- ✅ Enhanced help messages, error handling, and user feedback
-- Allowing users to select and queue tasks manually.
-- Storing and organizing results from tool runs.
+- ✅ Flexible reconnaissance planning through AI conversation
+- ✅ Comprehensive results storage and session state management
+- ✅ Fixed tool cancellation issues preventing OpenAI API errors
+- ✅ Robust chat history validation and error handling
+- ✅ Parallel execution support for compatible tools

+**Current Focus:**
+- Stability improvements and bug fixes
+- Enhanced user experience and error handling
+- Preparation for Phase 4 development

 ## Key Upcoming Goals
 1.  **Phase 4: Boot Sequence: Zero-to-First-Blood**: Enable a newcomer to achieve an initial foothold on a beginner CTF box with AI support, including `a37 init --ctf`, a `quick-recon` macro, basic exploit suggestion (guiding manual research), and a `debrief` generator.